 Reasonably large gravel parking lot with a clean porta-can and trash cans.
 Quite a few benches and a few trash cans distributed through the course.

 Cons: It is hard to find anything not to like about this course.
-Holes 19-27 are currently lacking tee signs, but I imagine that is because this loop is new.

 The middle loop is on a steep and rocky piece of land.
 Footing can be a little dicey, so watch your step.